siesto1elemento/siesto1elemento/README.md

-- 👋 Hi, I’m @siesto1elemento
+- 👋 Hi, I’m Rohit
+-
-- 👀 I’m interested in finance
+- 👀 I’m interested in Webdev, Webscraping and indiehacking
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning django and javascript
+-
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me rohitojha9720@gmail.com